lauraludka44-code/alan-beckers-stickfigures-unofficial/README.md

 ## Future Plans (Ordered in Priority)

-- Add Sound Effects (Toggleable).
+- ~~Add Sound Effects (Toggleable).~~
-- Fix Hugging Animation with Hollow Heads.
+- ~~Fix Hugging Animation with Hollow Heads.~~
-- Re-animate all sprites.
-In the process, add extra frames for improved animation fluidity and life, and transitions between actions, fix the hollow head's height and head shape.
+- ~~Re-animate all sprites.
+In the process, add extra frames for improved animation fluidity and life, and transitions between actions, fix the hollow head's height and head shape.~~
-- Add ~~victim~~, ~~The Dark Lord~~, King Orange.
+- ~~Add ~~victim~~, ~~The Dark Lord~~, King Orange.~~
-- Add new custom interactions such as small hand to hand fights, or weaponed fights.
+- ~~Add new custom interactions such as small hand to hand fights, or weaponed fights.~~
-- Possibly add objects like the couch for them to sit on?
+- ~~Possibly add objects like the couch for them to sit on?~~
-- Unlikely, but maybe add Mercenaries.
+- ~~Unlikely, but maybe add Mercenaries.~~
-- Unlikely, but possibly other side characters like Corn-dog Man.
+- ~~Unlikely, but possibly other side characters like Corn-dog Man.~~

+- All future plans are halted as I do not have the time to work on this project, however I have started a new project of creating my own Shimeji-ee like app to make creating desktop pets beginner friendly, while also being very customisable and powerful.
+It will use Godot Engine as the back bone.
+[Follow the development](https://github.com/Skittlq/s-pets)

 ## Additional Sources